v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 ```

 Once we've run this command, if verbose is set, this is the output we'll see.
 Otherwise you'll just see the last line (if no verbose).
-You'll see that I'm using the --force flag, this is only because i've already added the role to my environment so there is no need to do this for the inital setup.
+You'll see that I'm using the --force flag, this is only because I've already added the role to my environment so there is no need to do this for the initial setup.
 ```bash
 local:~$ ludus ansible role add badsectorlabs.ludus_emux --verbose --force [DEBUG] 2024/06/22 22:10:06 ludus/cmd.initConfig:root.go:104 No config file found - using defaults